rahimegunay/Terraform-project/README.md

 - Terraform installed on your local machine.
 - Vscode
 - Git(Version controlling)
-- Basic knowledge of Nginx and AWS services.
+- Basic knowledge of Nginx, Docker and AWS services.

 ## Getting Started
 1. Clone this repository to your local machine: